ereed1272/distributedDirectedGraphAlgos/README.md

 ## Code dependencies

-To get started with this package, you will first need to insurace that you have installed all of the necessary dependencies.
+To get started with this package, you will first need to ensure that you have installed all of the necessary dependencies.
 First, install Python 3.8, 3.9, or 3.10.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full scientific Python stack. https://scipy.org/install.html

 * install pip.
 See the documentation https://pip.pypa.io/en/stable/installation/